Expand description

 - Yeoh

-- The Yeoh hyperelastic constitutive model.
+- The Yeoh hyperelastic solid constitutive model.

 Traits§